anguye1999/SecurEd-Assessment/README.md

 # About Me
 I graduated from Towson University back in spring 2021 with a Applied Mathematics major and I am back again as a first (now second) semester graduate student at Towson University studying Computer Science with a concentration in Software Engineering.
 I was a Securities Analyst after graduation and didn't find the job to be peaking my interests and computer science was something I was curious about during undergraduate, but doubted if I was good enough (good ole imposter syndrome).

+# Interests
+Some of my interests are:
++Playing the piano
-Some of my interests are playing the piano, videos games (been meaning to play Lethal Company and Baldurs Gate), hiking, and spending time with friends.
-I was
++Videos games (been meaning to play Lethal Company and Baldurs Gate) H+iking
++Spending time with friends